Battle of Tskhinvali: Air operations in South Ossetia

 Russian aircraft started flying missions in the early hours of 8 August and the Sukhoi Su-24, Sukhoi Su-25, Sukhoi Su-27 and Sukhoi Su-29 aircraft were used in the war.
 The first Russian air attack was recorded at around 09:30 on 8 August, on the village of Shavshvebi in the Gori District.
 The first target was Georgian air defence site.
-Later that day, the source in the Russian Ministry of Defense told the Russian newspaper Kommersant, "the [Russian] planes attacked only military targets: military base in Gori, airfields in Vaziani and Marneuli, where [Georgian] Su-25 and L-39 airplanes are based, as well as the radar station 40 kilometres from Tbilisi".
+Later that day, the source in the Russian Ministry of Defense told the Russian newspaper Kommersant, "the [Russian] planes attacked only military targets: military base in Gori, airfields in Vaziani and Marneuli as the radar station 40 kilometres from Tbilisi".
 The officer was asked why Russian warplanes invaded Georgian airspace well before Russian government announced the involvement in the conflict.
 He responded, "According to order from our command."
 Georgian authorities stated that they began using aviation only after three Russian Su-24 planes had flown into the Georgian airspace at 11:00.
 According to Kommersant, Georgian official said that by that time Russian peacekeepers had not participated in the conflict.
 Georgian warplanes and helicopters, which flew a few raids mostly during the morning of 8 August, did not impact the course of the fighting.
 In December 2008, former Secretary of the South Ossetian Security Council Anatoly Barankevich told Kommersant that Russian aviation bombed Tskhinvali during the battle with the Georgian forces.